Petri Nets Based on Lawvere Theories: Petri Nets and Their Executions

 \begin{defn} Let $\Petri$ be the category of Petri nets and Petri net morphisms, with composition defined by

-\end{defn} Our definition of Petri net morphism differs from the earlier definition used by Sassone \cite{SassoneStrong,SassoneAxiom,functorialsemantics} and Degano--Meseguer--Montanari \cite{DMM}.
-The difference is that our definition requires that the homomorphism between free commutative monoids come from a function between the sets of places.
-This difference of definition will be present in our definition of the category of $\law{Q}$-nets as well.
-The reason for this change is that with this choice, the category $\Petri$ as well as $\Net{\law{Q}}$ is complete and cocomplete as shown in Proposition \ref{complete}.
+\end{defn} Our definition of Petri net morphism differs from the earlier definition used by Degano--Meseguer--Montanari \cite{DMM} and Sassone \cite{SassoneStrong,SassoneAxiom,functorialsemantics}.
+The difference is that our definition requires that the homomorphism between free commutative monoids come from a function between the sets of places whereas the above references allow arbitrary commutative monoid homomorphisms.
+This difference of definition is present in our definition of the category of $\law{Q}$-nets as well.
+With this change, the categories $\Petri$ and $\Net{\law{Q}}$ become complete and cocomplete as shown in Proposition \ref{complete}.

-Let $\CMon(\Grph_*)$ be the category of commutative monoids internal to the category of reflexive graphs.
-This can be regarded as the category with objects given by reflexive graphs whose vertices and edges are commutative monoids and whose structure maps are commutative monoid homomorphisms.
-To generate a semantics for $\Petri$ we first must turn them into, reflexive Petri nets, Petri nets with a special identity morphism for every place.
-In \textit{Petri Nets are Monoids} \cite{monoids} a definition of reflexive Petri nets is given; a Petri net equipped with an identity function $e\maps \N[S] \to T$.
-Unfortunately, their definition does not readily give a functor into $\CMon(\Grph_*)$.
-This is because $e$ is a function which does not necessarily respect the monoidal structure of $\N[S]$.
-Instead we use the following definition. \begin{defn} A \define{reflexive Petri net} is a Petri net $P= s,t\maps T \to \N[S]$ equipped with a function $e\maps S \to T$ such that the following two triangles commute